ZippoLag/InterviewCodeChallenge/Devlog.md

 ## TO-DO:

-* List all students that have the top 3 grades for each course
-	- Implement Unit Tests for GetTopStudentsForAllCourses
-* Enroll a student in a course
-	- Implement Unit Tests for Read Enrollment
-	- Implement Unit Tests for Create Enrollment
 * Update a grade(number) for a student for a course
 	- Implement Controller and Logic for updating a new Grade for a given CourseId on Student's Controller and Logic
 * Stretch Goal: Modify the databse to allow for the storage of students' historical grades.